brandeis-llc/dtriac-pipeline/scripts/dtriac-19d/Readme.md

 ## Technologies

-This requires two steps at the moment, one is to create a technology ontology using legacy code and the other is to use this ontology to lookup terms.
+This requires two steps at the moment, one is to create a technology ontology using legacy code and the other is to use this ontology to look up terms.
 For the first step you need the following repositories:

 - https://github.com/techknowledgist/tgist-corpus-preparation
 - https://github.com/techknowledgist/tFeatures